Mariah Carey: Personal life

 Carey stated in 2006: "I do believe that I have been born again in a lot of ways.
 I think what I've changed are my priorities and my relationships with God.
 I feel the difference when I don't have my private moments to pray...
 I'm a fighter, but I learned that I'm not in charge.
 Whatever God wants to happen is what's going to happen.
 I feel like I've had endless second, third, fourth, fifth and sixth chances.
 It's by the grace of God I'm still here."

 Carey began dating Tommy Mottola while recording Mariah Carey, and they were married at the Episcopal Saint Thomas Church in New York City on June 5, 1993, in a half-million dollar ceremony.
 The newlyweds moved into a custom-built mansion, located on a 51 acre estate in Bedford, New York, referred to by Carey as "Sing Sing" (alluding to her feeling imprisoned there).

 After the release of Daydream and the success that followed, Carey began focusing on her personal life, which was a constant struggle at the time.
 Their relationship began to deteriorate due to their growing creative differences in terms of her music, as well as Mottola's controlling nature.
 They separated in December 1996, and announced it publicly on May 30, 1997.
 The couple divorced on March 4, 1998.
 Shortly afterwards they sold their home to Nelson Peltz for $20.5 million; it burned down in 1999.

 Carey was in a relationship with baseball player Derek Jeter from 1997 to 1998, and with singer Luis Miguel from 1998 to 2001.
 She began dating actor and comedian Nick Cannon while conceiving the music video for her song "Bye Bye", which they filmed together on an island off the coast of Antigua in April 2008.
 They were married on April 30, 2008, in the Bahamas.
 That same year, Carey suffered a miscarriage.
-At 35 weeks into her next pregnancy, she gave birth to their fraternal twins, Moroccan and Monroe, on April 30, 2011, via caesarean section.
+At 35 weeks into her next pregnancy, she gave birth to their fraternal twins on April 30, 2011, via caesarean section.
 In August 2014, Cannon confirmed he and Carey had separated.
 He filed for divorce on December 12, 2014, which was finalized in 2016.

 In 2015, Carey began dating Australian billionaire James Packer and, on January 21, 2016, she announced they were engaged.
 By October, however, they had called off the engagement.
 In October 2016, she began dating American choreographer Bryan Tanaka.
 On December 26, 2023, Tanaka confirmed that he and Carey had parted ways after seven years of dating.
 In April 2018, Carey opened up about taking therapy sessions and medication for her struggle with bipolar II disorder.
 She was diagnosed in 2001 and initially kept the diagnosis private.